pawel-kuznik/react-on-ivents/README.md

 Additionally, this library provides a `Reader` class that turns async reading process into a sync reading process with support of `<Suspense>` tag.

+### Working in signals

+`iventy` library introduces a signal concept.
+It's a mechanism to give someone a way to tell you (or someone else) something.
+It's a one-direction communication which means that the input source can be protected and still allow the listening to a signal on the other end.